News for the 2020 Course

 Please also check with your embassy if you need an original letter invitation or if a copy would suffice.
 If your embassy requires an original letter invitation, we will send you this by post at current postage costs

-Child Visitor (if you under 18)
+Child Visitor Visa (if you are under 18)

 The child visitor category is for children aged under 18 years old who want to come to the UK for up to 6 months (or up to 12 months if they are accompanying an academic visitor).
 This includes children who want to study in the UK for up to 6 months.

-Student Visitor Visa (if you over 18)
+Student Visitor Visa (if you are over 18)

 This is only for people coming to study for less than 6 months.
 Technically you are coming to the UK as a special visitor.
 You should carry your Encore acceptance letter with you in your hand luggage when you travel to the UK.
 There are also other documents that you will need to carry in your hand luggage when you travel, to show the immigration official when you arrive in the UK (details at the link below).
 The student visitor visa doesn’t allow you to do any work while here (paid or unpaid) and you can’t extend your stay.